 Thailand to narrow gap for AstraZeneca shots in bid to curb Delta variant

-BANGKOK, June 22 (Reuters) - A Thai medical committee has agreed to narrow the gap between doses of the AstraZeneca (AZN.L) COVID-19 vaccine to eight weeks from 10-12 weeks previously in places where there has been outbreaks of the Delta variant, an official said on Tuesday.
+BANGKOK (Reuters) - A Thai medical committee has agreed to narrow the gap between doses of the AstraZeneca COVID-19 vaccine to eight weeks from 10-12 weeks previously in places where there has been outbreaks of the Delta variant, an official said on Tuesday.

 Areas where the more contagious Delta variant, first identified in India, had been detected could “adjust the timing for the second dose,” said Kiatiphum Wongrajit, permanent secretary at the public health ministry.